GAO Ge

 Born in Liaoning, China, Gao Ge graduated from Beijing Dance Academy in 2011 and joined Dutch National Ballet the same year.
 She joined Hong Kong Ballet as a Corps de Ballet member in 2012, was named Coryphée in 2015 and became Soloist in 2017.

-With HKB, Gao has danced principal and featured roles, including Odile in John Meehan's Swan Lake, Zulme in Septime Webre and Charla Genn’s Giselle, Lilac Fairy in Cynthia Harvey’s The Sleeping Beauty, Ballerina, Egyptian Doll and French Doll in Terence Kohler’s The Nutcracker, Mercedes and Queen of the Dryads in Nina Ananiashvili’s Don Quixote, Medora, Odalesques in Anna-Marie Holmes' Le Corsaire, Fei Nui and Juliet’s Amah in Septime Webre’s Romeo + Juliet, Olympe in Val Caniparoli's Lady of the Camellias, Eaglet and Caterpillar in Webre’s ALICE (in wonderland) and lead roles in George Balanchine’s Jewels.
-She also performed in John Meehan and Lin Mei-fang’s Giselle, Ronald Hynd's Coppélia, David Allan’s Cinderella, Pär Isberg’s Pinocchio, Ronald Hynd’s The Merry Widow, Webre’s The Great Gatsby and Ballet Classics for Children: Cinderella, Natalie Weir’s Turandot, Webre’s Ballet Classics for Children: Cinderella, George Balanchine’s Serenade, Christopher Wheeldon’s Rush, Alexei Ratmansky’s Le Carnaval des Animaux, Jorma Elo's Shape of Glow, Edwaard Liang’s Sacred Thread, Trey McIntyre’s A Day in the Life, Fei Bo’s Shenren Chang, Nguyen Ngoc Anh’s Beyond The Line (excerpts) and Tang Min (after Jules Perrot)’s Pas de Quatre.
+With HKB, Gao has danced principal and featured roles, including Odile in John Meehan's Swan Lake, The Shadow and Chanel Logo in Annabelle Lopez Ochoa’s Coco Chanel: The Life of a Fashion Icon, Zulme in Septime Webre and Charla Genn’s Giselle, Lilac Fairy in Cynthia Harvey’s The Sleeping Beauty, Ballerina, Egyptian Doll and French Doll in Terence Kohler’s The Nutcracker, Snow Queen and Sugar Plum Fairy in Webre’s The Nutcracker, Stella Lou in Stella Lou’s Wonderful Wishes Ballet, Mercedes and Queen of the Dryads in Nina Ananiashvili’s Don Quixote, Medora and Odalesques in Anna-Marie Holmes' Le Corsaire, Aiya and Solo Shades in Vladimir Malakhov’s La Bayadere, Fei Nui and Juliet’s Amah in Webre’s Romeo + Juliet, Olympe in Val Caniparoli's Lady of the Camellias, Eaglet and Caterpillar in Webre’s ALICE (in wonderland) and lead roles in George Balanchine’s Jewels.
+She also performed in John Meehan Ronald Hynd's Coppélia, David Allan’s Cinderella, Pär Isberg’s Pinocchio, Ronald Hynd’s The Merry Widow, Webre’s The Nutcracker, Carmina Burana and The Great Gatsby.
+Natalie Weir’s Turandot, Webre’s Ballet Classics for Children: Cinderella, George Balanchine’s Serenade, Christopher Wheeldon’s Rush, danced as Swan and Jellyfish in Alexei Ratmansky’s Le Carnaval des Animaux, Jorma Elo's Shape of Glow, Edwaard Liang’s Sacred Thread, Trey McIntyre’s A Day in the Life.
+Nguyen Ngoc Anh’s Beyond The Line (excerpts) and Tang Min (after Jules Perrot)’s Pas de Quatre.

 In 2010, Gao won a gold medal at the 3rd Beijing International Ballet Invitational for Dance Schools.